sajjadali-fullstack/django-cookie-counter/README.md

 ## 🤝 Connect with Me

-Agar aapke paas koi sawal hai ya aap connect karna chahte hain, toh aap mujhe niche diye gaye platforms par reach out kar sakte hain:
+Agar aapke paas koi sawal hai ya aap connect karna chahte hain, toh aap mujhe niche diye gaye platforms par reach out kar sakte hain: <br>
-If you have any questions or would like to connect, feel free to reach out to me on the platforms below:"
+<i>If you have any questions or would like to connect, feel free to reach out to me on the platforms below:"</i>

 * **LinkedIn:**
   <a href="https://www.linkedin.com/in/sajjadali-fullstack/" target="_blank">